bwearing11/ToothBrushTimer/README.md

 # Todo
 1. Create a stop/start button for the touchscreen
+2. Test touch implementation from PeterMatthias' driver
-2. Find a right angle micro usb connector for power
+3. Find a right angle micro usb connector for power
-3. Implement stop/start functionality with new button
+4. Implement stop/start functionality with new button
-4. Find a way to power on/off the backlight
+5. Find a way to power on/off the backlight
-5. Design and print a case for the display and pi
+6. Design and print a case for the display and pi
-6. Wrap all of the code up nicely and create a main.py
+7. Wrap all of the code up nicely and create a main.py
-7. Enjoy your dental hygiene
+8. Enjoy your dental hygiene